ShadowDuke/OW_WonderInfos/README.md

-# English with wonder infos
+# English (language) with wonder infos
  Default english language with added wonder infos on completion (so you might learn something :P)

+ (In my german translation patch these infos are already included and translated)

 ## Installation and use